CopperEgg/metrics-plugins/mongodb/README.md

   - Enter your Uptime Cloud Monitor User API Key:  replace 'YOUR_APIKEY' with your API key, found in the settings tab of http://app.copperegg.com.
   - You will find two services, 'mongo_dbadmin' and 'mongodb'
-  - The mongo_dbadmin service monitors the privelaged 'admin' database; it must be edited to include the correct mongodb server hostname, port and username / password of the mogodb admin.
+  - The mongo_dbadmin service monitors the privileged 'admin' (It might have some othername, usually it is admin) database; it must be edited to include the correct mongodb server hostname, port and username / password of the mogodb admin.
-    The database 'admin' should not be changed; you can apply any name you choose for the server 'name.'
+    See - https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/ for more details on Role and User management in MongoDB.
   - The mongodb service monitors the individual database metrics; it should have the same server name, hostname and port as the server defined in the mongo_dbadmin.
     For each database you wish to monitor, add a 'database section' containing the database name, and the appropriate username / password of someone permitted to view these meterics.